YaoZhou89/iGS/README.md

 java 1.8 or above

 ## Installation
-This software is free of installation, you can just download the software folder.
-Windows and mac users could just double knick iGS.jar file; and Linux users could run the following command in terminal:
+This software is free of installation.
+Windows and mac users could just double knick iGS.jar in the iGS folder; and Linux users could run the following command in terminal:

     sh iGS.sh